eisenbm/mtm6331/README.md

 #### Fall 2017

 ## Description
-This repo contains code examples and starter projects for each week of the course.
-Each week's examples and code are stored in their own folder.
+This repo is for MTM6331: Server-Side Web Development Course for Fall 2017.
+It contains code examples and starter projects for each week of the course.
+Each week's examples and code are stored in their own branch.

-## How to Use

 ## Outline
 1. week1 - Basic PHP syntax and debugging techniques